-It is also important for lenders to be aware that possession proceedings are not going to offer a ‘quick fix’.
-There are substantial backlogs, and courts have suspended the usual duty of listing the initial hearing within two weeks of issuing the claim, which is why it’s all the more critical that lenders plan by exploring all other options, including appointing Receivers.
+It is also crucial for lenders to be aware that possession proceedings will not offer a 'quick fix'.
+There are likely to be substantial backlogs, which is why it's all the more critical that lenders plan by exploring all other options, including appointing Receivers.

 In most cases, under the loan documentation, appointing a Receiver is one of the ways lenders who seem to be at the end of the road may find a few more turns and a relatively quick, inexpensive and hassle-free way to exit the loan.

 WHAT IS RECEIVERSHIP?

 Receivership is a means for lenders to recover a debt when a borrower is, for whatever reason, no longer paying their mortgage.
 A Receiver is an 'agent for the borrower' and steps into the shoes of the borrower.

 It is a personal appointment, and the Receiver may have a serious impact on the borrower's circumstances, so it is an important role.

 Importantly, for lenders, most loan documents allow for the Receiver's costs to be fully recoverable from the borrower.
 So if there is a surplus, the lender should not have a cost at the end of the day, although there may be upfront costs to bear.